Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Containing a tree as a vertex-minor

+First assume that $B$ is a star bag.
+Since $\zeta_c(D,B,T_R)$ is a leaf, $v$ is not the center of $B$.
+If its center is unmarked, then we are done.
+We may assume the center of $B$ is $w$.
+Since $\abs{V(B)}\ge 3$, $B$ contains at least one unmarked vertex, which is adjacent to $w$.
+We choose an unmarked leaf vertex $z$ in $B$.
+We observe that $y$ is linked to $z$, that is, $yz\in E(G)$.
+Then in $D\wedge yz$, $z$ becomes the center of a star, and $T_R$ does not change.
+Also, $T_1$ is changed to the decomposition obtained from $T_1$ by pivoting $yz'$ where $z'=\zeta_c(D, B, T_1)$.
+Thus, the resulting decomposition satisfies the required property.
+If $B$ is a complete bag, then we choose an unmarked vertex in $B$, and apply a local complementation at this vertex.
+Then the resulting decomposition satisfies the required property.

+Now, suppose $B$ is a prime bag.
+Choose an unmarked vertex $z$ of $B$ that is adjacent to $w$.
+Since a prime graph with at least $5$ vertices is $2$-connected, there is always an unmarked vertex adjacent to $w$.
+Note that $y$ and $z$ are linked.

+Let $B_1$ be the child of $B$.
+If $B_1$ is a star bag whose center is adjacent to $B$, then by pivoting $yz$ we transform $B_1$ into a star bag having $\zeta_c(D,B,T_1)$ as a leaf.
+If $B_1$ is a complete bag, then we apply a local complementation at $y$.
+In the resulting decomposition, either $B_1$ is a prime bag or $\zeta_c(D, B, T_1)$ is a leaf of a star bag.
+Let $B'$ be the bag modified from $B$ in the resulting decomposition.
+Note that $B'$ is still a prime graph by Lemma~\ref{lem:vm-rw}.

-Since $B$ is prime, by Lemma~\ref{lem:findingpathinprime}, we can modify $B$ into an induced path $vv_2v_1$ by only applying local complementations at unmarked vertices in $B$.
-Then we remove all the other vertices of $B$.
-Note that the marked edges incident with $B$ are still marked edges that cannot be recomposed.
-In the resulting canonical decomposition, the new bag modified from $B$ is a star bag whose center is an unmarked vertex, as required.
-Since the decomposition tree of the resulting decomposition is equal to $T_D$ we are done. \end{proof}
+We apply Lemma~\ref{lem:findingpathinprime} with $(a,b,c)=(v,w,z)$.
+By Lemma~\ref{lem:findingpathinprime}, we can modify $B'$ into an induced path $vzw$ by only applying local complementations at unmarked vertices in $B'$ and removing all unmarked vertices in $B'$ except $z$.
+Note that the marked edges incident with $B'$ are still marked edges that cannot be recomposed, as both have types $S_pS_p$ or $S_pP$.
+Let $D'$ be the modified decomposition and let $P$ be the new bag in $D'$ modified from $B'$.
+Then $D'- V(P)$ has two connected components $F_R$ and $F_1$ where \begin{itemize} \item $F_R=T_R$ or $F_R=T_R*\zeta_c(D,B,T_R)$, \item $F_1$ is locally equivalent to $T_1$, and \item $P$ is a star whose center is unmarked, \end{itemize} as required. \end{proof}